Sebastian Korda follows in father’s footsteps at Aussie Open

 MELBOURNE, Australia (AP) — If Sebastian Korda wasn’t already nervous enough playing at the Australian Open, one of his first impressions of Rod Laver Arena was seeing the giant sign in the Walk of Champions bearing the name of his father, Petr Korda, and the year he won the title in 1998.

 No pressure or anything.

-Petr Korda didn’t make the trip from the family’s home in Florida to watch his 17-year-old son compete in Melbourne, but he’s very much here in spirit, particularly on the 20-year anniversary of his victory over Marcelo Rios, his only Grand Slam title.
+Petr Korda didn’t make the trip from the family’s home in Florida to watch his son compete in Melbourne, but he’s very much here in spirit, particularly on the 20-year anniversary of his victory over Marcelo Rios for his only Grand Slam title.

-“It’s definitely fun just walking around and seeing the poster when he won it,” Sebastian said.
+“It’s definitely fun just walking around and seeing the poster when he won it,” Sebastian told The Associated Press in an interview during the tournament.
 “It’s awesome, definitely.”